banzaicloud/koperator/docs/features.md

 #### Reacting on Alerts

 Operator acts as an alertmanager.
-It recieaves alerts defined in promethesus, and create action based on prometheus alert annotations.
+It receives alerts defined in prometheus, and create actions based on prometheus alert annotations.
 In kafka-operator 3 actions are defined:
 - upscale cluster (add new broker)
 - downscale cluster (remove broker)